manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 inplace_enable = {0|1}
 ```

-Whether to enable in-place index inversion.
+Whether to enable in-place table inversion.
 Optional, default is 0 (use separate temporary files).

-`inplace_enable` greatly reduces indexing disk footprint for a plain index, at a cost of slightly slower indexing (it uses around 2x less disk, but yields around 90-95% the original performance).
+`inplace_enable` greatly reduces indexing disk footprint for a plain table, at a cost of slightly slower indexing (it uses around 2x less disk, but yields around 90-95% the original performance).

 Indexing involves two major phases.
 The first phase collects, processes, and partially sorts documents by keyword, and writes the intermediate result to temporary files (.tmp\*).
-The second phase fully sorts the documents, and creates the final index files.
-Thus, rebuilding a production index on the fly involves around 3x peak disk footprint: 1st copy for the intermediate temporary files, 2nd copy for newly constructed copy, and 3rd copy for the old index that will be serving production queries in the meantime.
-(Intermediate data is comparable in size to the final index.)
+The second phase fully sorts the documents, and creates the final table files.
+Thus, rebuilding a production table on the fly involves around 3x peak disk footprint: 1st copy for the intermediate temporary files, 2nd copy for newly constructed copy, and 3rd copy for the old table that will be serving production queries in the meantime.
+(Intermediate data is comparable in size to the final table.)
 That might be too much disk footprint for big data collections, and `inplace_enable` allows to reduce it.
 When enabled, it reuses the temporary files, outputs the final data back to them, and renames them on completion.
 However, this might require additional temporary data chunk relocation, which is where the performance impact comes from.

 This directive does not affect [searchd](../../Starting_the_server/Manually.md) in any way, it only affects [indexer](../../Adding_data_from_external_storages/Plain_indexes_creation.md#Indexer-tool).